 More importantly, an LO is prohibited from engaging in any commercial or business activities.
 The other unique business structure would be a Project Office (“PO”), which is specifically for foreign companies that have secured a contract from a domestic company.
 Similarly, there are certain conditions that have to be met.

 Broadly speaking, Singapore’s business structures are less restrictive in terms of the nature of investment, ownership, and type of business activities.
-Indeed, in the Open Markets Index, a global survey carried out by the International Chamber of Commerce, which surveyed factors such as observed openness to trade, trade policies, foreign direct investment openness, and infrastructure available to facilitate trade, Singapore ranked second globally, while India ranked 64, out of the 75 countries surveyed.
+Indeed, in the Open Markets Index 2017, a global survey carried out by the International Chamber of Commerce, which surveyed factors such as observed openness to trade, trade policies, foreign direct investment openness, and infrastructure available to facilitate trade, Singapore ranked first globally, while India ranked 64, out of the 75 countries surveyed.

 Tax Obligations: Singapore vs India